-A total of 54 rats weighing $200\pm20$ g on a yeast free regimen received 0.4 g/kg of Saccharomyces boulardii suspension as a single dose (lyophilized Saccharomyces cerevisiae CBS 5926 with a total number of yeast cells (±SD) of $10^{10.98\pm0.02}$ per gram resp. $10^{10.55\pm0.08}$ viable yeast cells per gram) (oesophageal tube).
-A group of 6 rats were sacrificed at each of the following times: control, 0 (immediately post-dosing), 0.08, 0.25, 2, 3, 4, 8, and 24 h.
+A total of 54 rats weighing 200 \pm 20 g on a yeast free regimen received 0.4 g/kg of Saccharomyces boulardii suspension as a single dose (lyophilised Saccharomyces cerevisiae CBS 5926 with a total number of yeast cells (\pm SD) of $10^{10.98\pm0.02}$ per gram corresponding to $10^{10.55\pm0.08}$ viable yeast cells per gram) (oesophageal tube).
+A group of 6 rats were sacrificed at each of the following times: control, 0 (immediately post-dosing), 0.08, 0.25, 2, 3, 4, 8, and 24 hours.

-Measurements made in three levels of the gastrointestinal tract (oesophagus and stomach, small intestine, and large intestine) show the progression of live and dead cells through the length of the gastrointestinal tract.
+Measurements made in three levels of the gastrointestinal tract (oesophagus and stomach, small intestine and large intestine) show the progression of live and dead cells through the length of the gastrointestinal tract.
 Live cells appeared to move faster than dead cells.

-The recovery of live cells decreased from 87% at 15 min to a value of 13% at 24 h.
-An apparent disappearance half-life of 9 h was calculated from the last four time points (3, 4, 8 and 24 h).
+The recovery of live cells decreased from 87% at 15 min to a value of 13% at 24 hours.
+An apparent disappearance half-life of 9 hours was calculated from the last four time points (3, 4, 8 and 24 hours).

 The time course of dead cells was much slower.
-Initially, there was a plateau with a slight increase in recovery to 108% at 2 h.
+Initially, there was a plateau with a slight increase in recovery to 108% at 2 hours.
 This phenomenon was explained with the addition of dead cells arising from the rapid disappearance of live cells.
-The apparent disappearance half-life calculated from the last four points was 44 h.
+The apparent disappearance half-life calculated from the last four points was 44 hours.
 This value is only an estimate since measurements were available for less than one half-life.